sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 If you have strong feedback, please do [let us know](mailto:feedback@sourcegraph.com).

+_Limitations listed here are relevant for Sourcegraph 3.31.
+Limitations that are no longer current are [documented at the bottom](#older-versions-limitations) for the benefit of customers who have not yet upgraded._

 ## Performance speed considerations for a data series running over all repositories

 To accurately return historical data for insights running over all of your repositories, the backend service must run a large number of Sourcegraph searches.
 This means that unlike code insights running over just a few repositories, results are not returned instantly, but more often on the scale of 20-120 minutes, depending on:

 * _N_: how many repositories you have connected to your instance; in our tests, we used 26,400 repositories
 * _q_: the performance and resources of your Sourcegraph code insights instance in queries-per-second; in our tests, 7 queries per second was average
-* _c_: how well we can "compress" repositories so we don't need to re-run queries every month (e.g., if a respoitory hasn't changed in two months); in our tests, C = ~4
+* _c_: how well we can "compress" repositories so we don't need to re-run queries every month (e.g., if a respoitory hasn't changed in two months); in our tests, C = ~2

 A _very_ general formula for estimating how long an individual data series (query) will take to run on your instance in seconds  _N_ * 1/_c_ * 1/_q_.

-So on our test instance with 26,400 repositories, we find a code insight data series takes approximately:
+On our test instance, we find a code insight data series takes approximately:

-26,400 repositories * 1/4 compression factor * 1/7 queries per second = 31 minutes
+26,400 repositories * 1/2 compression factor * 1/7 queries per second = 31 minutes

 The number of insights you have does not affect the overall speed at which they run: it will take the same total time to run all of them whether or not you let each one finish before creating the next one.
 Insights currently [populate in parallel](https://github.com/sourcegraph/sourcegraph/pull/23101), prioritizing most-recent-in-time datapoints first.